What is a contractor?

 - How good a handyman are you?

 If you are the type who can quickly get out your toolkit and fix things up, and if you have a lot of experience with the various things you need done, then it’s much less likely that you will get into a soup without a contractor.
 But let’s face it – not all of us are as skilled at being handymen as we would like to fancy.
-So take a long, good and honest look at how good you really are at this stuff (not how good you would like to be!), and take this into consideration before you make the decision about whether to hire one of the Jacksonville contractors.
+So take a long, good and honest look at how good you really are at this stuff (not how good you would like to be!), and take this into consideration before you make the decision about whether to hire a contractor.

 - What is your opportunity cost?